Team-Fruition/Orbital/README.md

 	Possible Future Extensions (which are unlikely to get pursued)
 </h4>

->  1. Making the game playable on Mac and Ubuntu.
+>  1. Making the standalone game playable on Mac and Ubuntu.
 >  2. Multiplayer -> Leaderboard.
 >  3. An "Options" Menu, with adjustable sound.
 >  4. More content past the 5th difficulty.